Device Driver and It’s Purpose

 For almost every device associated with the computer system there exist a Device Driver for the particular hardware.
 But it can be broadly classified into two types i.e.,

 - Kernel-mode Device Driver –

-This Kernel-mode device driver includes some generic hardwares which loads with operating System as part the OS these are BIOS, motherboard, processor and some other hardwares which are part of kernel software.
-These includes the minimum system requirement device drivers for each operating system.
+This Kernel-mode device driver includes some generic hardware that loads with the operating system as part of the OS these are BIOS, motherboard, processor, and some other hardwares which are part of kernel software.
+These include the minimum system requirement device drivers for each operating system.